Building Renovation Technology Program (T148)

 Program Overview

-There is a growing demand for qualified, knowledgeable and professional renovators and custom home builders in the construction industry.
-This three-year program is designed to prepare you for employment in the carpentry trade and management areas of the renovation and construction field, with sustainable design business principles being key.
+There is a growing demand for qualified, professional renovators and custom home builders in the construction industry.
+The three-year Building Renovation Technology advanced diploma program prepares you to enter the carpentry trade and management areas of the renovation and construction industry, with an emphasis on sustainable design business principles.

 Full Description

-Hands-on training takes place in fully equipped labs where students practise current techniques related to renovations and new-home construction, using sustainable design principles.
+Hands-on training takes place in fully equipped labs where you'll get to practice current techniques related to renovations and new-home construction, using sustainable design principles.
 The third year of the program focuses on project management skills required to work in a supervisory role.
-You will also have an introductory exposure to the business skills that can be adapted to starting and running a renovation, custom home building or general contracting business.
+We'll also introduce you to business skills that you can adapt to starting and running a renovation, custom home building, or general contracting.

 Practical applications include: